robtimus/connect-client-sdk-ts/README.md

 Internet Explorer and older versions of these browser can become supported by using a polyfill like [core-js](https://www.npmjs.com/package/core-js).

-If the Web Crypto API is not available, it's possible to use [node-forge](https://www.npmjs.com/package/node-forge) instead as follows:
+If the Web Crypto API is not available, it's possible to use [node-forge](https://www.npmjs.com/package/node-forge) instead.
+For instance:

 ```
 import { forgeCryptoEngine } from "@robtimus/connect-client-sdk/lib/ext/impl/crypto/forge";
+import { isWebCryptoAvailable, webCryptoCryptoEngine } from "@robtimus/connect-client-sdk/lib/ext/impl/crypto/WebCrypto";

 // create session as usual

-session.setCryptoEngine(forgeCryptoEngine);
+session.setCryptoEngine(isWebCryptoAvailable() ? webCryptoCryptoEngine : forgeCryptoEngine);
 ```

 ### Node.js